Sufiyan11919/Regex-Tutorial/gist-template.md

 - [Back-references](#back-references)
 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

-- a regular expression allows to search text in a string betweem / string / expression.
+# regular Expression:- a regular expression allows to search text in a string betweem / string / expression.

 ## Regex Components

 ### Anchors